sodor/altspacevr-project-todomvc-ops/README.md

 that turns out to be not supported by free nginx).
 The webapps themselves are hard wired to a master PostgreSQL database on 'pg1'.
 This, in turn, is also being stream replicated to a (readonly) hotspare.
-Each server propgates it's service availability using Consul, whose DNS API is being used by nginx to route to the available webapps.
+Each server propagates it's service availability using Consul, whose DNS API is being used by nginx to route to the available webapps.
 The first server of each type acts as a Consul server for the consensus protocol, and the web ui for Consul is available on the